Are There Alternatives to Foreclosure?

 Deed in lieu of foreclosure can really help you avoid the vast, confusing space of foreclosure.
 It’s something you should consider if you think that there is no way that you can make payments on the house, even if the payments are adjusted.

-If property values have gone down since the property was purchased, you can make a short sell to recover less than the amount that you owe.
+If property values have gone down since the property was purchased, you can complete a short sale to recover less than the amount that you owe.
 Short sales can help you avoid the deed in lieu of foreclosure damage to your credit rating, but can also be a bit riskier to recover your full value.